mistyreed63849/Graph-LLM/README.md

     ```bash
     unzip dataset.zip -d ./dataset
     ```
-- The direction structure should be:
+- The directory structure should be:
     ```
     .
     |- LLaMA-7B-2